Please note that this page is currently a work in process and is being updated

 Tobacco planting time.
 Pulling new tobacco plants in the greenhouse on

-the home farm: Cecil Hall from Burford, Neil and Grandpa Neil Young.
+the home farm: Left to right: Cecil Hall from Burford, "young" Neil and Grandpa Neil Young.

-Just another day of farm life ... helping neighbour girl Carol round up the cattle.
+Just another day of farm life ... helping neighbour girl Carol "round up the cattle" just like any cowboy!!

 Under the old maple tree helping Grandpa William work on another one

 Hope Grandpa lets me drive his car when I get my licence.

 In public school ... about 1951